 The ratios are also closely followed by investors and creditors in order to understand the condition of the company in which their money is invested.
 Of course, profit is the biggest reason which attracts creditors and investors as no one likes to lose money.
 Financial ratios are also used before investing money or giving loans to any company.
 The ratios help portray a picture that, ideally, should be clear as crystal.
 By looking at the financial statements and their ratios, the interested parties can make an educated investment decision.

 In order to check the liquidity of a company, current ratios, quick ratios, and liquidity ratios are used.
-Current ratios show whether the company can pay its short term debts using its assets or not.
+Current ratios show whether the company can pay its short-term debts using its assets or not.
 Sometimes, companies are short on deadlines.
 Proper management in a company would make sure that they have enough liquid assets which can easily be converted into cash if needed.
 Ideally, the current ratio must be above average, which would mean that the company can meet its obligations on time.

 In order to check the profitability of a company, ROE or return on equity is used.
 This ratio is considered to be the best one in terms of accurately conducting the profitability analysis.
 Investors are especially interested in the company’s ROE because it shows how well a company can manage its equity investments.
 Ideally, the ROE should be above 10% in order to grow in the future.
 A low ratio indicates that the management has failed in using the investment to benefit the company and its stockholders.

 Efficiency measures how well a company can manage its assets and liabilities within a short period of time.
 There are several ratios available in order to check the efficiency of an organization.
 These ratios check whether the company can generate a sufficient amount of cash using its assets or liquidating inventory.
 Efficiency ratios include inventory turnover ratio, asset turnover ratio, and receivables turnover ratio.
-They all are used best when compared with competitor’s ratios within the same industry.

 It is extremely important to conduct a financial analysis of a company because it benefits the company itself and those looking to invest in it.
-If any problems arise during the analysis process, the management can take appropriate action to fix it.
+If any problems arise during the analysis process, the management can take appropriate action to fix them.
 With the proper tools of financial analysis such as those mentioned above, management can make sure the company performs best in the interest of its stakeholders or they can also hire a professional business consultant.
 It also helps companies irrespective of their size – whether big or small, as it provides useful information for a company’s success.
 It also provides them the perspective of bankers, investors, and other interested parties.